oliverklee/ext-oelib/Documentation/Tutorial/UsingTheTestingFrameworkForUnitTests/Index.rst

 “tests/” of oelib: All methods of this testing framework are covered with at least one unit test.
 So it will be easy to see how these tools can be used for your own unit tests.

-Known problems with unit testing
-""""""""""""""""""""""""""""""""

-- Currently, the createFakeFrontEnd function in the testing framework uses huge amounts of memory.
-We’re working on reducing this.
-As a workaround, please set the PHP memory limit to at least 256 MB on you local development machine.
-(And don’t run the unit tests on a production server, of course.)